-Simply one of the most powerful cards in the whole game, Azar Javed should appear in every Syndicate deck for the foreseeable future.
-Creating two units with the Defender tag causes headaches for most decks, and they will most likely have to deal with at least one of the Scarabs with damage.
-In the case of one scarab being destroyed by damage, Azar Javed plays for 9 points with the potential for more.
-In the case where both Scarabs must be destroyed with damage, Azar Javed plays for a huge 13 points while allowing us to develop our own engines.
+Simply one of the more efficient cards available, Azar Javed should appear in most Syndicate deck for the foreseeable future.
+Creating a unit with the Defender tag causes headaches for most decks, and they will most likely have to deal with our Scarabs with damage.
+In addition, we gain 3 Coins for use later, assuming that we decline the Tribute effect.
+In the case of our scarab being destroyed by damage, Azar Javed plays for 10 points with the potential for more.

 While the class of cards that have 4 power and deal 4 damage for 9 provisions have fallen by the wayside slightly in recent patches, Moreelse adds extra utility that keeps it in most Syndicate decks.
 If we spend 6 Coins, we are able to destroy any unit.
 This mode will not be utilized often, but we are able to pack the effect of a tech card on a reasonably well statted unit in the most common case.